MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 Task \#3: Add Existing Entity
 -----------------------------

-1. Click to open the **Campus Management** solution you just created.
+1. Click to open your **Campus Management** solution you just created.
 2. Click **Add Existing** and select **Entity**.
 3. Locate **Contact** and select it.
 4. Click **Next**.